 The Institutional Review Board (IRB) of Randolph College follows the federal and state guidelines governing the conduct of research with human participants to ensure that the rights and welfare of all research participants are adequately protected.

 The policies and procedures of the Randolph College IRB are derived from Title 45 Part 46 of the Department of Health and Human Services (DHHS) Code of Federal Regulations (CFR), Protection of Human Subjects.
 The policies and procedures set forth in the Randolph College IRB website are the Standard Operating Procedures for the Randolph College IRB.
 All research conducted on human subjects by students, faculty, and staff, whether on or off campus, must be reviewed.

-The Fall 2020 IRB meetings will be held virtually on an as-needed basis.
+IRB meetings will be held virtually on an as-needed basis.

 Randolph College affirms that in the pursuit of knowledge individual rights must be preserved.
 The IRB policies and procedures are designed to comply with the federal law protections for human subjects involved in research.
 All systematic biomedical, behavioral, or social research directly involving human subjects which is associated with this college must comply with the policies and procedures set forth below and must be properly reviewed and approved by the IRB before the research begins.
 The IRB policies apply not only to research done in academic departments, but also to all systematic biomedical, behavioral, or social research executed by any office or department at Randolph College.